CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 fig
 ```

-Both grid spacings grow linearly and when summed up give the total depth.
+For both grids, the spacings grow linearly with depth and sum up to the total depth.
-But with the larger ``h / L`` is, the smaller the rate the spacings increase with depth becomes.
+But with the larger ``h / L`` is, the smaller the rate is that the spacings increase with depth.

-A ridiculously large value of ``h / L`` (approaching infinity) gives a uniform grid:
+A ridiculously large value of ``h / L`` (approximating infinity) gives a uniform grid:

 ```@example vgrids
 zgrid = exponential_vertical_faces(; Nz, depth, scale = 1e20*depth)